discontinuedlabs/citeease/README.md

 ## Contact

 For inquiries or more information, you can reach out to us at [discontinuedlabs@gmail.com](mailto:discontinuedlabs@gmail.com).

+## Acknowledgments

+- CiteEase uses CSL style files from [Citation Style Language Styles](https://github.com/citation-style-language/styles), which are licensed under the [Creative Commons Attribution-ShareAlike 3.0 Unported License](https://creativecommons.org/licenses/by-sa/3.0/).
+- XML locales files are sourced from [Citation Style Language Locales](https://github.com/citation-style-language/locales), also licensed under the [Creative Commons Attribution-ShareAlike 3.0 Unported License](https://creativecommons.org/licenses/by-sa/3.0/).

+We extend our gratitude to these projects for providing essential resources that enhance the functionality and versatility of CiteEase.

 **We hope you find CiteEase to be a valuable tool for your research endeavors!**